firatege/iHateInterview/README.md

 - **Q:** Can it detect if I'm lying?
 - **A:** No, but it can tell if you're frowning about it.

-## Contributing
-PRs welcome!
-Bonus points for adding new emotions (or memes).

 ## License
 MIT.
 Use it, break it, improve it, just don't blame us if your computer thinks you're always angry.